mwambajoakim/alx-higher_level_programming/0x0B-python-input_output/README.md

 ## 03 - This function returns the JSON representation of an object (string):
 - Prototype: `def to_json_string(my_obj):`
 - You don’t need to manage exceptions if the object can’t be serialized.

+## 04 - This function returns an object (Python data structure) represented by a JSON string:
+- Prototype: `def from_json_string(my_str):`
+- You don’t need to manage exceptions if the JSON string doesn’t represent an object.